Simulating scalar field theories on quantum computers with limited resources: Introduction

 The $\phi^4$ scalar field model~\cite{Aizenman1981,Frohlich1982} is a simplified model of the Higgs field of the standard model of particle physics and has been intensively studied over the years.
 Despite its apparent simplicity, it has rich physics.
 For example, in $(1+1)$ and $(2+1)$ space-time dimensions, it exhibits a phase transition to a broken-symmetry phase characterized by a finite vacuum expectation value $\average{\phi}$ \cite{Chang1976,Magruder1976}.
 Perturbative methods based on a diagrammatic expansion are only valid in the weak interaction regime.
 As a result, the strong interacting regime has been studied numerically.
 Calculations of the critical coupling and exponent for $(1+1)$ dimensions have been performed using DMRG~\cite{Sugihara_2004}, tensor network methods~\cite{milsted_prd_2013,Banuls2020}, Monte Carlo methods~\cite{Schaich2009,Bosetti2015} and diagonaliztion methods~\cite{LEE2001223,Rychkov_prd_2015}.
 However, since the Hilbert space of the $\phi^4$ model is exponentially large, the field degrees of freedom must be truncated, making the extrapolation of the numerical results to the continuous limit challenging and not always reliable.

-Quantum simulations can overcome the size problems related to the Hilbert space and, unlike most classical Monte Carlo methods, can calculate the real-time correlations and non-equilibrium dynamics of the system.
+Quantum simulations can overcome the size problems related to the Hilbert space and, unlike most classical Monte Carlo methods, can calculate the real-time correlations and nonequilibrium dynamics of the system.
 The bosonic fields can be represented efficiently on qubits in a discretized field amplitude basis \cite{macridin_pra_2018,macridin_prl_2018,Macridin2021}.
 However the preparation of field eigenstates on qubits is not straightforward.
-For example, the method proposed in Refs~\cite{Jordan2012,Klco2020,Barata2021} prepares an initial non-interacting multi-variate Gaussian state and uses adiabatic continuation to reach the desired interacting state.
-However, the construction of a multi-variate Gaussian wavefunction using the Kitaev-Webb method~\cite{Kitaev2008} requires a very large number of qubits and is not feasible on near-term quantum hardware.
-Moreover, the preparation of broken-symmetry states using adiabatic continuation of non-interacting states is challenging since the adiabatic path has to cross a critical region with a vanishing excitation gap.
-Furthermore, the ground state of broken symmetry states is degenerate, causing further complications.
+For example, the method proposed in Refs~\cite{Jordan2012,Klco2020,Barata2021} prepares an initial noninteracting multivariate Gaussian state and uses adiabatic continuation to reach the desired interacting state.
+However, the construction of a multivariate Gaussian wave function using the Kitaev-Webb method~\cite{Kitaev2008} requires a very large number of qubits and is not feasible on near-term quantum hardware.
+Moreover, the preparation of broken-symmetry states using adiabatic continuation of noninteracting states is challenging since the adiabatic path has to cross a critical region with a vanishing excitation gap.
+Furthermore, the ground state of broken-symmetry states is degenerate, causing further complications.